JeremyTheModernist/mongo-next-serverless/README.md

 ### Create a new `.env` file

-In the root of the `mongo-auth-jwt` directory create a new `.env` file with the following information:
+In the root of this directory create a new `.env.local` file with the following information:

 ```
-PORT = <AnyPortNumber>
 DB_ENV = "testing"
 FRONTEND_URL = <YourFrontendURL>
 MONGO_URL = <YourMongodbURL>